MicrosoftDocs/xamarin-docs/docs/cross-platform/data-cloud/web-services/index.md

 ## Consuming REST Services

 There are a number of libraries and classes that can be used to consume REST services, and the following subsections discuss them.
-For more information about consuming a REST service, see [Consuming a RESTful Web Service](~/xamarin-forms/data-cloud/consuming/rest.md).
+For more information about consuming a REST service, see [Consume a RESTful Web Service](~/xamarin-forms/data-cloud/web-services/rest.md).

 ### HttpClient